Year 12: England and Wales

-Year 12 is the first year of Key Stage 5, when the students are age 16 by August 31st.
+Year 12 is the first year of Key Stage 5, when the students are age 16 by August 31.

 Students in Year 12 in England and Wales can study A Level qualifications in sixth form college, or alternatively the more vocational BTEC.
 Students have the option to stay at the school where they studied their GCSE (or equivalent) qualifications, or move to another educational facility.
 There are many subjects available to study at AS Level in Year 12 including sciences, mathematics, humanities and languages but also vocational subjects such as art & design, drama and IT.

 Scotland

 In Scotland, 'Year Twelve' is known as fifth year or S5 and is the second last year of High School.
 Pupils can legally drop out at the end of fourth year (aged 16), making fifth and sixth year not compulsory.

 Northern Ireland

 In Northern Ireland, Year 12 is the fifth and final year of compulsory post-primary education.
 Students in Year 12 are aged between 15 and 16.
-It is the final year of Key Stage 4.
+It is also referred to as "Fourth Year" and "Fourth Form".
+It is the final year of Key Stage 4., students have a multitude of options to choose from after.

+Year 12 is extremely crucial for students as it determines their next Major decision.
+Most Students finish their GCSE and vocational courses during the summer of year 12.
+Moreover, more than 55%(2022) choose to stay in school or go to Sixth form college;to move on to Key Stage 5 to do their A-levels, which is the most straightforward way to university.

+However, alternatively other students opt for more practical, hands-on qualifications like BTECs,OCR Nationals or T-Levels.
+Surprisingly, Many also go on to do apprenticeships and jobs straight away after Year 12.

+Students must have English and Mathematics GCSEs to move on to anywhere from year 12.